Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

-The combination of tender, golden potatoes with melted cheese, savory bacon, and a sprinkle of green onions creates a flavor explosion in every bite.
+The combination of tender, golden potatoes with melted cheese and savory bacon creates a flavor explosion in every bite.

 Roasting the potatoes over an open flame not only infuses them with smoky goodness but also gives them a slight char that adds to the overall deliciousness.